Mary Jane Watson: The Secret of Paul Rabin

 This individual is Benjamin Rabin, the emissary of the Mayan god of mischief Wayeb'.
 It is he who confronted Peter and MJ in their apartment at the close of the 'Beyond' event one year ago.
 After battling Spider-Man in New York, Rabin branded both Peter and Mary Jane with the mark of sacrifice and sent them into an alternate future, it is there that Peter and MJ met Paul.
 Paul explains Spider-Man is crucial to completing a ceremony that will enable Wayeb' to seize control of the Earth, he develops a device with which to transport him back to Earth, Peter insists Mary Jane go back, but when Wayeb' attacks them, Mary Jane triggers the teleportation device and sends Peter back, splintering Wayeb' in half.
 Mary Jane is left trapped in the other realm with Paul while Peter and what remains of Wayeb' crash down to Earth, creating the crater in Pennsylvania.
 Due to the alternative passage of time in Paul's dimension, Mary Jane spends four years there and she and Paul depend on one another for survival, ultimately adopting two young children, who Mary Jane names Romey Stephanie Watson and Owen Watson.
 Peter, with the aid of Norman Osborn, was able to return for them, only to find MJ unwilling to part with her new family.
 Unbeknownst to either MJ or Peter, this was due to a curse inflicted upon Mary Jane by Rabin, who prayed to his gods that MJ would, in time, come to 'accept the chains' that bind her.
 Peter eventually deduces that Paul is really the alternate universe son of Rabin the Emissary, Mary Jane reveals Paul confessed this to her, and that Paul is trying to make up for the part he played in helping his father lay waste to the world he came from.
 In the present, Rabin schemes the death of the 'scarlet woman' so that he may ascend to godhood.
 In the final battle with Rabin, Peter discovers Mary Jane has powers and Ms. Marvel dies protecting her from Rabin, who himself is killed by Wayeb's sprit for making the wrong sacrifice.
 Stephanie and Owen are revealed to be magical constructs created by Rabin, the "chains" which he spoke of, and vanish.
 Now unshackled, MJ grieves along with Peter and Paul.

-Unwilling to live in their apartment without the children, Mary Jane and Paul move in with MJ's Aunt Anna.
+Unwilling to live in their apartment without the children, Mary Jane and Paul move in with MJ's aunt Anna.
 Mary Jane and Peter soon mend their friendship yet again and Peter helps MJ with Anna's birthday celebrations.
 Unbeknownst to MJ, Orchis has laced her aunt's supply of Krakoan medicines with a kill code which turns Anna into a feral, murderous beast.
-Peter and MJ are able to subdue her using MJ's sleeping pills and commit her to Ravencroft.
+Peter and MJ subdue Anna using MJ's sleeping pills and commit her to Ravencroft.